corpusculejs/corpuscule/packages/form/README.md

 #### Field `@option` decorator
 Field `@option` decorator has following properties it can be applied to.

+##### `control?: HTMLInputElement | HTMLSelectElement`
+Element that should be used to set the value on form change.
+It should be the same element that fires blur/change/focus events.
+If it is specified, value will be set each time form is updated.
+If not, you can set it manually from `FieldInputProps` object.

 ##### `format?: ((value: any, name: string) => any)`
 A function that takes the value from the form values and the name of the field and formats the value to give to the input.
 Common use cases include converting javascript `Date` values into a